scHarvey/re-invent2018/mon/gpstec302.md

 #### The Patterns
 - The SaaS monolith
-- Microcervies SaaS with containers (pretty close to wellmark)
+- Microservices SaaS with containers (pretty close to wellmark)
 - Serverless SaaS (best option, for cost optimization due to only spinning up what's needed per function per tenant)